tohyuting/tp/docs/UserGuide.md

 ### Assigning macro to selected command string: `assignmacro`

 Assigns a macro that pairs the specified alias to the specified command string.
-This is especially useful for running commands that need to be used repeatedly.
+This is especially useful for running commands that need to be used frequently.
-By assigning a command string to an alias, users can enter the alias keyword instead of the command string to run the same command.
+By assigning a command string to an alias, users can enter the alias keyword instead of the command string to run the same command (along with any additional prefixes supplied).

 Format:	`assignmacro a/ALIAS cs/COMMAND_STRING`

 * `alias` cannot be an existing command word such as `add`, `delete` etc.
 * `alias` cannot be already used for an existing macro.
 * `alias` should only consist of alphanumeric characters and/or underscores.
-* `COMMAND_STRING` can consist of any number of prefixes, but the first word has to be a pre-defined command word.
+* `COMMAND_STRING` can consist of any number of prefixes (can be a partial command), but the first word has to be a pre-defined command word.
 * `COMMAND_STRING` cannot take in another `assignmacro` command e.g.
   `assignmacro a/asgmac cs/assignmacro a/asgmac ...` as this is recursive.
+* Even if the macro is valid, running the macro does not guarantee a valid command.

 Example:

 * `assignmacro a/findsup cs/find ct/s pd/panadol` : Assigns a macro that pairs the alias `findsup` to the command
   string `find ct/s pd/panadol`.
 With this macro set up, users can now enter `findsup` instead of `find ct/s pd/panadol` to find the relevant supplier(s).

+* `assignmacro a/uwp cs/update ct/w pd/panadol t/fever headache` : Assigns a macro that pairs the alias `uwp` to the command
+  string `cs/update ct/w pd/panadol t/fever headache`.
+Notice that this is just a partial command string.
+With this macro set up, users can now enter `uwp i/1 q/123` instead of
+  `update ct/w i/1 pd/panadol q/123 t/fever headache` to update the quantity for the `Panadol` product under the first warehouse to `123`.

 ![assign macro](images/assignMacro.png)